dougie181/mcrm-frontend/README.md

 ```bash
 npm run dev
 ```
-We are done!

 > **Note**: The backend application is required for the frontend to function properly.

 ## Application folder structure

-Here is the application solution folder structure:
+Here is the application folder structure:
 ```plaintext
 # ReactJS front end web application
 ├── ckeditor-custom-build/    # CKEditor custom build